MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ::: zone pivot="azuremonitor"

-The best way to learn about the Azure Data Explorer Query Language is to look at some basic queries to get a "feel" for the language.
-These queries are similar to queries in the Azure Data Explorer tutorial, but use data from common tables in an Azure Log Analytics workspace.
+The best way to learn the Kusto Query Language is to look at some basic queries to get a feel for the language.

+All queries in this tutorial use the [Log Analytics demo environment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring_Logs/DemoLogsBlade).
+If you use your own environment, you might not have some of the tables that are used here.

-Run these queries by using Log Analytics in the Azure portal.
-Log Analytics is a tool you can use to write log queries.
-Use log data in Azure Monitor, and then evaluate log query results.
+Run the queries in this tutorial using Log Analytics in the Azure portal.
+Log Analytics is a tool to write log queries.
 If you aren't familiar with Log Analytics, complete the [Log Analytics tutorial](/azure/azure-monitor/log-query/log-analytics-tutorial).

 >[!NOTE]
 > Because the data in the demo environment isn't static, the results of your queries might vary slightly from the results shown here.